Go Back

 Similar concerns exist for much of the Southwest during a La Niña winter.

-With a less potent southern jet stream, mild conditions are able to span from the Four Corners region to the Southeast and even north into parts of the mid-Atlantic during a La Niña winter.
+With a less potent southern jet stream, warmer conditions are able to extend into the Southeast and even north into parts of the mid-Atlantic during a La Niña winter.

 La Niña's role in Atlantic hurricane season